Thrasher-Software/pokerogue/ADDING_POKEMON_GUIDE.md

 2. Verify all files are properly formatted
 3. Ensure TexturePacker regenerated atlases correctly
 4. Clear all browser data and test again

+If you have any issues feel free to ping me.
+I'd like to thank the kind folks in the PokeRgoue Discord server for helping me with this.